 The House of Culture or Kulturhuset in Stockholm is a singular building located in the city center of the capital of Sweden hosting cultural expositions, photographic exhibitions, literary conversations, political debates and events including reading storybooks for children

 2. Liseberg in Gothenburg

 Liseberg in an amusement park located in the city center of Gothenburg the second most important city in Sweden.
-Liseberg is the largest and most beautiful amusement park in northern Europe and one of the most popular destinations for Swedes both during summer and winter season – specially at Christmas where Gothenburg shines in a special light because of the more than 5 million lights decorating the park.
+Liseberg where you have free access with the Gothenburg Pass is the largest and most beautiful amusement park in northern Europe and one of the most popular destinations for Swedes both during summer and winter season – specially during Christmas where Gothenburg shines in a special light because of the more than 5 million lights decorating the park.
 Liseberg is a must-visit when in Gothenburg even if you don’t have children.

 3. Sälen in Dalarna

 The ski resort at Sälen made of 7 different ski stations host thousands of skiers every winter.
 Sälen is also known for being the start point for Vasaloppet, world’s most famous ski competition which is the longest (90 km – 56 miles), oldest (since 1922) and having the largest attendance with over 15,500 skiers.

 Fyrishov in Uppsala (70 km – 45 miles) north of Stockholm is a holiday park with funzone, water park, swimming pools, inflatables, a big sports area and a camping spot with cottages.
 Fyrishov is packed with events like fairs and concerts during the warmer months of the year.

 5. Folkets Park in Malmö

 At Malmö’s Folkets Park, The Park of The People, people have gathered for over 100 years being the oldest of its kind in the world.
 The park features a culture house, dance floors, discotheques, bars with terraces, minigolf & table tennis, a terrarium and many other attractions.